hashptl/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2024-11-15'
 client: By Sulagna Chatterjee
 description: >-
-  The Gaia theory posits that the Earth is a self-regulating complex system involving the biosphere, the atmosphere,the hydrospheres and the pedosphere, tightly coupled as an evolving system.
+  The Gaia Hypothesis posits that the Earth is a self-regulating complex system involving the biosphere, the atmosphere,the hydrospheres and the pedosphere, tightly coupled as an evolving system.
 The theory sustains that this system as awhole, called Gaia, seeks a physical and chemical environment optimal for